AlexBulankou/gcp-declarative-samples/src/wp-wi/README.md

     kubectl apply -f resources/
     ```

-1. Enable SQL account binding after account is created.
-This step will be replaced with declarative config:

-    ```bash
-    kubectl wait --for=condition=Ready iamserviceaccount/sql-wp-sa --timeout=30m
-    bash deploy.sh
-    ```

 1. Wait for sql instance to be ready
     ```bash
     # Note that you can wait on the proxy resources too